IntuitDeveloper/intuit-api-docs/docs/getting-started/scopes.md

 parent: Getting Started
 ---

-**Last updated**: March 24, 2020
+**Last updated**: May 11, 2021

 **Read time**: 1 min

 ## Learn about Intuit Ecosystem scopes

 In GraphQL, scopes limit what data your app can read and update.
-Instead of getting broad permissions for everything, set granular permissions so apps only focus on what's necessary.
+Instead of getting broad permissions for everything, set granular permissions so your app only focuses on what's necessary.

-Here are the current scopes for Ecosystem API.
+Here are the current scopes for Intuit Ecosystem API.

 | **Scope**                                     | **Description**                      | **Sensitive data**       |
 |:----------------------------------------------|:-------------------------------------|:-------------------------|